Halmar Friesen Racing: Truck No. 62 history

 After having not driven in NASCAR for five years, Todd Bodine returned to the Truck Series to drive for Halmar Friesen Racing in the No. 62 at Las Vegas.
-The CEO of series title sponsor Camping World, Marcus Lemonis, stated that Camping World would sponsor Bodine for 6 races to get him to 800 overall starts in NASCAR.
-Bodine would complete in the 6 races during which he would finish 5 races, lead 3 laps, and score a top ten finish at Darlington Raceway.
-In his 800th and final overall NASCAR at Pocono Raceway, Bodine would finish 36th after he crashed 12 laps into the race.
+The CEO of series title sponsor Camping World, Marcus Lemonis, stated that Camping World would sponsor Bodine for six races to get him to 800 overall starts in NASCAR.
+Bodine would compete in the 6 races during which he would finish five races, lead three laps, and score a top-ten finish at Darlington.
+In his 800th and final overall NASCAR race at Pocono, Bodine would finish 36th after he crashed twelve laps into the race.

 On March 28, 2022, the team announced that Jessica Friesen would return to drive the No. 62 in the two dirt races again.
 She would fail to qualify at Bristol for the second consecutive year.
-She would go onto to race at Knoxville where she had a rollover crash after hitting the tracks berm that was not shown in the fox sports broadcast of the race.
+She would go onto to race at Knoxville where she had a rollover crash on lap 58 after hitting the tracks berm.
+The accident was not shown in the Fox Sports broadcast of the race.
+Jessica would remain in the race after the accident, finishing 34th.

-In July 2022 it was announced that NASCAR Advance Auto Parts Weekly Series driver Layne Riggs would make his debut driving the truck at the 2022 race at Lucas Oil Indianapolis Raceway Park and would finish 7th, at the next race at Richmond Raceway he would qualify 4th but would finish 19th 2 laps down.
-Riggs would make his final start of the year at the season finale at Phoenix Raceway where he would qualify 2nd and lead five laps early in the race, but he would later drop back and finish 13th.
+In July 2022, it was announced that NASCAR Advance Auto Parts Weekly Series driver Layne Riggs would make his Truck Series debut, driving the No. 62 truck at IRP, and would finish seventh.
+The next race at Richmond, Riggs would qualify 4th, but would finish the race two laps down in nineteenth place.
+Riggs would make his final start of the year at the season finale at Phoenix where he would qualify second and lead five laps early in the race, but he would later drop back and finish thirteenth.